 5. Visit a farm.

 Spring is the best time of year to visit a nearby farm (including a city farm).
 If you’re lucky, you might catch sight of some of this year’s newborn creatures frolicking about.
-Find out what fresh milk tastes like, and don’t forget to give that mischievous little goat-kid a scratch behind the ears!
+Let your preschoolers find out what fresh milk tastes like, and don’t forget to give that mischievous little goat-kid a scratch behind the ears!

 6. Make an egg sandwich with a sprinkle of greenery.